jamtrip7/mvc-tech-blog/README.md

 ## Description

-This is an E Commerce Back End manager.
+This is an MVC Tech Blog.
+That allows users to post, edit and delete post as needed.
+Other users are also allowed to comment on your posts.

 #### Technologies Used